Mary Paton Ramsay

-Mary Paton Ramsay (25 October 1885 – after c.
-1946) was a Scottish academic.
+Mary Paton Ramsay (25 October 1885 – 5 July 1967) was a Scottish academic.
 In 1919, she was the winner of the Rose Mary Crawshay Prize for her book Les Doctrines Medievales Chez Donne, which argued for the influence of medieval mysticism on the poetry of John Donne.

 Early life

 Mary Ramsay was born in Headington, Oxfordshire, on 25 October 1885, the daughter of Sir William Ramsay.

-She graduated from the University of Aberdeen with an MA (I Eng.) in 1908.
+She was one of the first female graduates from the University of Aberdeen where she read English (MA, 1908).
 She was elected to a Carnegie fellowship in 1913 and studied the origins of English metaphysical poetry under professor H. J. C. Grierson.
 She completed her doctorate on John Donne under professor François Picavet of the University of Paris, an authority on scholasticism in Europe who had also written about Donne.

-During the First World War she did clerical work, spent two years working with munitions (TNT) in Edinburgh 1915–1917, and worked as an administrator in France for the Queen Mary's Army Auxiliary Corps, 1917–1919.
+During the First World War, she did clerical work, spent two years working with munitions (TNT) in Edinburgh 1915–1917, and worked as an administrator in France for the Queen Mary's Army Auxiliary Corps, 1917–1919.